How to Do a Washington, D.C., Change of Address

 Lincoln Memorial Reflecting Pool in the foreground reflecting the Washington Memorial in the background

-The process of updating your residential address typically involves changing the information on your driver's license and vehicle registration, but the specific requirements can vary.
-To help make this process smoother, we've outlined the steps for completing a change of address in Washington, D.C.
+To help streamline this process, we've outlined the steps for completing a change of address in Washington, D.C.

 Key insights